 We have come to the end of the first full research phase for the SOCAL-BRS project in 2013.
 In terms of our success with the high-priority beaked whale species, this was the most successful period we have had in this project.
-We had two successful tag deployments (see above – taken under NMFS #14534-2, credit J. Calambokidis) and at least three other very close attempts with multiple groups.
+We had two successful tag deployments (see below – taken under NMFS #14534-2, credit J. Calambokidis) and at least three other very close attempts with multiple groups.
 We had both successful visual focal follows over many “shallow” dives and acoustic tracking of focal groups through deeper foraging bouts covering many miles.
 Having multiple groups detected and tracked with multiple tags deployed and a full CEE sequence with workable weather for five straight days well offshore was unprecedented for us as well.

 On the days we did not manage beaked whales we had lots of luck with Rissos dolphins (8 total tags, 4 CEEs), fin whales (2 tags, 2 CEEs – below photo taken under NMFS #14534-2, credit J. Calambokidis) and targeted deployments on blue whales (3 tags, 3 CEEs).